ucsf-web-services/ucsf_pattern_library/source/_patterns/04-templates/detail-page/event-detail-page--template.md

 title: Event Detail Page Template
 ---

----
-state: inprogress
----

 ### Description
 This is the event detail page.

 ### Usage
 An event detail page has a uniform lede area containing basic information about the event followed by an open content area.
 The accent bar should incorporate your site's overall color scheme.
-Information about the event should be well formatted, and could potentially contain agenda items, imagery, video or other elements to entice someone to attend.
+Information about the event should be succinct, and could potentially contain agenda items, imagery, video or other elements to entice someone to attend.

 ### Accessibility Considerations
 Please ensure accessibility by testing the whole page, including these elements, in context.